for Veterans and the Public

 Pain and nerve problems

-HIV itself and some medications for HIV can cause damage to your nerves.
+HIV itself and some older medications for HIV can cause damage to your nerves.
 This condition is called peripheral neuropathy.
 When these nerves are damaged, your feet, toes, and hands can feel like they're burning or stinging.
 It can also make them numb or stiff.

 You should talk to your VA doctor if you have pain like this.

 Quick Tips: Pain and nerve problems

 - Massage your feet.
 This can help make the pain go away for a while.

 - Soak your feet in ice water to help with the pain.